Punta Gorda restaurant gives back after back-to-back storms

 Published: Updated:

 In downtown Punta Gorda, the back-to-back hurricanes spared no one.
-For one restaurant, it meant starting over, cutting up the walls and redoing the floors not once but twice.
+For one restaurant, it meant starting over, cutting up the walls, and redoing the floors not once but twice.

-“I think we all felt a little extra festive this year and want to see just the joy and really just take a step back to see how grateful we are,” Jamie said.
+“I think we all felt a little extra festive this year and want to see just the joy and just take a step back to see how grateful we are,” Jamie said.

 They are grateful that Leroy’s is open after back-to-back storms.
 Helene came as a surprise.